Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 # §2 Optional mods for a Vanilla+ installation
 If all you want are bug fixes and performance improvements, you can skip to **§3 Setting up MGE XE** below.
-However, if you want to enhance the games aesthetics and gameplay with a few more mods in a vanilla friendly way; read on.
+However, if you want to enhance the games aesthetics and gameplay with a few more mods, read on.

 All of the following mods are optional.
 Each can be skipped based on personal preference.